 Data Processing Addendum

-This Data Processing Addendum (“DPA”) supplements the Order concluded between you (“the Controller” or “the Customer”) and GetResponse Sp. z o.o. or GetResponse Inc [depending on you concluded an Order with] (“the Processor” or “GetResponse”).
+This Data Processing Addendum (“DPA”) supplements the Order concluded between you (the “Controller” or the “Customer”) and GetResponse ( defined below; the “Processor” or “GetResponse”).

 “GDPR” the EU General Data Protection Regulation (2016/679) and laws implementing and supplementing GDPR.

 “Purpose” the purpose for processing Personal Data as set out HERE.

 1.2 This DPA is subject to the terms of an Order and is incorporated into the Order.

-2. Subject Matter of this DPA and Processing Purposes
+2. Subject matter of this DPA and Processing purposes

-2.1 For the purposes of this DPA, the parties have agreed that the Customer is the Controller and GetResponse is the Processor of the Personal Data.
+2.1 For the Purposes of this DPA, the Parties have agreed that the Customer is the Controller and GetResponse is the Processor of the Personal Data.

-2.3 The scope of the services provided by GetResponse shall be limited to providing the Customer with the service tools to be used for the purpose of Personal Data processing.
+2.3 The scope of the Services provided by GetResponse shall be limited to providing the Customer with the service tools to be used for the Purpose of Personal Data Processing.

-3. Customers Obligations
+3. Customers obligations

-3.3 The Customer shall use the Services in accordance with the Order and ensure the security of Customer account authentication data at all times and protect this account authentication data against unauthorized access and use;
+3.3 The Customer shall use the Services in accordance with the Order and ensure the security of Customer Account authentication data at all times and protect this Account authentication data against unauthorized access and use.

 4. Obligations of GetResponse